On this page:

-While it is important to work with your counselor, there may be times when you and your counselor do not agree on a course of action.
-You can usually work this out by talking to your counselor and also ask to meet with the area manager.
+There may be times when you and your counselor don't agree.
+You can usually work this out by talking to your counselor and asking to speak to their manager.

-TWC must hold a hearing within 60 days of your request for a review of the decision, unless any of the following occurs:
+TWC will have a hearing within 60 days of your review request, with the following exceptions:

-We hope you have tried to work out your disagreement with your counselor.
-However, if you are not satisfied with the results, you have the right to request a due process hearing.
-At this hearing, your concerns are heard and a decision is made by an impartial hearing officer.
+We hope you have tried to work out your disagreement with your counselor or their manager.
+However, if you were not able to come to an agreement and would like the decision reviewed, you can ask for a due process hearing.
+At this hearing, your concerns are heard, and a decision is made by a hearing officer that is uninvolved in the case.

-Even though you have requested a due process hearing, the appeal can still be resolved informally at any time.
+Even if you have asked for a due process hearing, this issue can still be solved through talks with your VR counselor or manager at any time.

 These are the steps for a due process hearing: